icyJoseph/react-performance-study/README.md

 This lifecycle method can be a glass cannon.
 It allows us to tell React when to let `componentUpdate`, or render run, but we must do the check.
 And the check can be expensive.
 For that reason we fallback to using the id, to decide whether or not to re-render.

-> The Performance tools in Chrome, show rendering times between `20 to 30 ms`.
+> The React reconciliation time in Chrome Tools is about the same as memo-only and pure components.

+![Should Component Update][should-component-update]

 ## lazy-loading